yanhuiyi/rh-pretest/README.md

   4. A completed design in multiple devices screen size

 - In your career to-date what are you most proud of?
-  - When I worked for RealNetworks.
-I worked with designers closely, and give an advice for designer to design a more dynamic look and feel for real.com; Worked with designers by providing prototypes.
+  - When I worked for RealNetworks, I worked with designers closely, and proposed to create a more dynamic look and feel deesign for real.com; Worked with designers by providing prototypes.
 Finally the proposal was taken.
 The new website gained more page view.
-  - Another one is when I worked in TheKnot, where there are several talent designers, I participated in design review flow and gave feedback to designers and tweaked the page in a quick way.
-I proposed to develop a HTML Email generator tools to free the developers repetitive work, which is taken by managers and saved a great deal of effort for the team.
+  - Another one is when I worked in TheKnot, where there were several talent designers, I participated in design review flow and gave feedback to designers and tweaked the page in a quick way.
+I proposed to develop a HTML Email generator tool to free the developers from repetitive work, which was taken by managers and saved a great deal of time for the team.

 # Practical Exercises
 Web pages are tested on following browsers,